oliverw/miningcore/README.md

 ## Miningcore

-Miningcore is the multi-currency stratum-engine powering [coinfoundry.org](https://coinfoundry.org).
+Miningcore a the multi-currency stratum-engine.

 Even though the pool engine can be used to run a production-pool, doing so currently requires to develop your own website frontend talking to the pool's API-Endpoint at http://127.0.0.1:4000.